spookylukey/django-views-the-right-way/source/context_data.rst

 `custom template tag
 <https://docs.djangoproject.com/en/3.0/howto/custom-template-tags/>`_.

-Rather, he struggled for so long because of a bad context that was making a simple thing hard, and those of us responsible for that bad context are the ones who should be embarrassed.
+Rather, he struggled for so long because of a bad :ref:`starting point
+<starting-point>` that was making a simple thing hard.
+If we as the Django
+community have made this hard, we are the ones who should be embarrassed.